rotunda-uvap/uvapweb/content/news/authors-corner-with-douglas-bradburn-and-christopher-r-pearl-editors-of-from-independence-to-the-u-s-constitution/index.md

 *What’s next?*

 Chris has recently finished a manuscript, which explores the struggle for independence between squatters, speculators, and Native Americans during the Revolution in the Northern Susquehanna River Valley.
-Doug is continuing to manage Mount Vernon, working to redesign the educational exhibit on George Washington and prepare the historic estate for the 250th anniversary of American independence!
+Doug is continuing to manage Mount Vernon, working to redesign the educational exhibit on George Washington and prepare the historic estate for the 250th anniversary of American independence.